wedelweg/shopping-cart/README.md

 # 🛒 Shopping Cart (React + Vite)

-A small React + Vite project that shows how to work with state and reusable components.
+A small **React + Vite** project that shows how to work with state and reusable components.
 It includes basic features like adding, editing, and deleting items in a shopping cart.
+Deployed on **GitHub Pages**.

 🌐 **Live Demo:** [View on GitHub Pages](https://wedelweg.github.io/shopping-cart/)